unt-libraries/texas-choropleth/README.md

     }
     ```

-3. Run
+5. Run

     ```sh
     $ fig up -d
     ```
-4. Run
+6. Run

     ```sh
     $ fig run --rm web fab build_dev
     ```
-    This will pull down the MySQL Docker image and the Python docker image.
+    This will pull down the MySQL Docker image and the Python Docker image.
 Then it will build the application image from the Python image and execute `./manage.py runserver`

-5. Run
+7. Run

     ```sh
     $ fig run --rm web fab manage:createsuperuser
     ```

-6. Navigate to `<dockerhost>:8000` and start using the app.
+8. Navigate to `<dockerhost>:8000` and start using the app.

 ## Host your own
 ### Installation